zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 this kind of data.
 But as the research will show, it could not keep up with the success of SVM.
 However, on the other hand, SVM only managed to maintain a position that was some 2-4% above NB.
-But as was the solution to the challenge, a more layered approach to SVM demonstrated to be the key in increasing the accuracy.
+But as was the solution to the challenge, a more layered approach to SVM demonstrated to be the key in increasing the experienced performance.

 Of the investigated models, SVM was noticed to consecutively outperform both Naïve Bayes and KNN methods.
 Because of SVM’s success it was chosen as the starting method for learning the data at hand.
 However, even though SVM did outperform the others, its accuracy still struggled greatly to pass the value range 30-32%.

-So the main challenge became, how to increase this accuracy?
+So the main challenge became, how to increase this performance?
 The answer was, by implementing an optimization idea via a layered SVM.
 So here we develop several model configurations and select the combination that performed best.
-Results demonstrated that there was an increase in accuracy, of some 2.9-4%.
+Results demonstrated that there was an increase in performance of some 2.9-4%.
 ### Obtaining the Data & Data Pre-processing
 We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a directory called